 A generous donor has made it possible for us to send most of our students abroad after they complete their degree requirements.
-The Robert Pinsky Global Fellows in Poetry and the Leslie Epstein Global Fellows in Fiction may go to any country and do there what they wish, for a typical stay of three months.
+The Robert Pinsky Global Fellows in Poetry and the Leslie Epstein Global Fellows in Fiction may go to any country and do there what they wish, for a typical stay of up to three months.
 After a year of study with our faculty–in fiction, with Leslie Epstein, Ha Jin, and Sigrid Nunez, and in poetry, with Robert Pinsky, Henri Cole (Spring 2014), and Dan Chiasson, we are very pleased to offer our students an experience that will continue to challenge as well as delight.

 The Global Fellowship adventure is not only intended to help our MFA candidates grow as writers, but also to widen eyes, minds, and hearts–from which better writing and poetry might eventually flow.
 Our students have traveled to every continent but Antarctica (so far), to places such as Greenland, Patagonia, Iran, Bhutan and Thailand, Cuba, Russia, and Brazil.
 Please follow the links in our navigation bar to read about each fellow’s journey.

 Please click here for details on how to apply to the MFA program.
 The next deadline is March 1, 2014.